ofeks10/AlphaPlayer/README.md

   * `Request: {'action': 'get_data'}`
   * `Response: {"playlist": "song1,song2,song3......."}`
 * `get_time` - current time in the current played song in format: HH:mm:ss

+Moreover, everytime the volume changed or song changed, the server will send the data in the same format as you request `get_data` action